Aga Khan University: Campuses

+Grading System

+The Aga Khan University (AKU) uses an absolute grading system with a fixed range.
+The grading table is:

 Institutes and Graduate Schools

 The university is home to several teaching and research Institutes on its different campuses.
 The Institutes each drive one of the thematic priorities of AKU and AKDN.
 In London, the Institute for the Study of Muslim Civilisations is a dedicated interdisciplinary research and graduate school that brings together humanities scholars and social scientists to critically engage with cultural, historical, political, economic, legal and religious aspects of Muslim societies.
 In Pakistan and East Africa, AKU has two Institutes that focus on education: the Institute for Educational Development Pakistan, and Institute for Educational Development East Africa.

 Institute for the Study of Muslim Civilisations

 The Institute for the Study of Muslim Civilisations (AKU-ISMC) was founded in 2002 and accepted its first intake of graduate students in 2006.
 The AKU-ISMC offers an MA in Muslim Cultures.
 The MA is accredited by the Higher Education Commission (Pakistan) of Pakistan and regulated by the Quality Assurance Agency in the UK.
 Since 2018, AKU-ISMC has been based in the Aga Khan Centre in the King's Cross area of London.
 The Aga Khan Centre was designed by the architect Fumihiko Maki.

 In 2020, AKU signed a partnership with Columbia University launching a dual masters in September 2020.